 David Livingstone lived from 19 March 1813 to 1 May 1873.
 From a childhood of poverty he became one of the most famous of the European missionaries and explorers who opened up the interior of Africa during the mid 1800s.
-Such was his celebrity in his own day that when he died, his body was returned for burial in Westminster Abbey.
+Such was his celebrity in his own day that when he died in Africa, his body was returned for burial in Westminster Abbey.

 It is two recent additions to the Centre that first catch your eye as you approach from the parking area.
 The first is a huge and complex bronze sculpture on a plinth depicting the moment at which Livingstone was attacked by a lion.
 This vibrant statue was designed and funded by the Oscar-winning animator Ray Harryhausen and his wife Diana, who is David Livingstone's great-granddaughter.
 It was erected here in April 2004.
 The second is an even more recent arrival, a fountain in the form of a half globe over which jets of water are projected.

 The visitor centre is housed in a three segment single storey brick building.
 This should be your first port of call.
 The reception area shares the middle segment of the building with the shop.
 An educational area occupies one end segment, while in the other is the Centre's restaurant.

 But the real heart of the David Livingstone Centre lies in Shuttle Row.
 This comprises a bulky three storey building, with a "tail" of less imposing two storey buildings: all strikingly harled in white.
 Today the smaller buildings form a conference suite and are not normally open to the public.
 But the whole of the larger part of Shuttle Row is given over to the Centre's museum.